-Her essays have been published in Hip Mama, A Wild Ride, Mamapedia, Stories with Grace Mothering, Midwifery Today and over twenty-five publications and anthologies.
+Her essays have been published in Hip Mama, A Wild Ride, Stories with Grace Mothering, Midwifery Today and over twenty-five publications and anthologies.
 She currently writes for the Seattle PI and Ballard News Tribune.

-After a stint of quitting jobs frequently, moving to over a dozen cities, and traveling throughout Europe and Asia, she finally settled back down in the Pacific Northwest in 1994 to begin her career in publishing.
+After a stint of quitting jobs frequently, moving to over a dozen cities, and traveling throughout Europe and Asia, she finally settled down in the Pacific Northwest in 1994 to begin her career in publishing.
 She quickly learned that she would need a second job to support herself, so began teaching writing as well (because we all know teachers are millionaires).
 Working two jobs didn't keep her busy enough, so she returned to school to earn her Master's Degree in 1998.
 Somehow, she was able to complete all of these tasks simultaneously, but has never been as productive since.

-She quit the 9 to 5 world in 2000 and served as the editor of Verve, a Seattle women's magazine for two years and was the publisher and editor of Reality Mom for eight years.
-Her current editing clients include UW School of Law and Lesson Ladders publishers in Cambridge, MA.
-She coaches clients face to face in her Ballard office as well as online and over the phone.
-She teaches memoir, personal essay, and publishing classes at the Richard Hugo House, Field's End, and at writing conferences.
+She quit the 9 to 5 world in 2000 in order to follow her dream of making her living through writing and working with writers.
+She served as the editor of Verve, a Seattle women's magazine for two years and was the publisher and editor of Reality Mom for eight years.
+Her current editing clients include UW School of Law, Lesson Ladders publishers in Cambridge, MA, and many emerging and established authors.

 Photo by Kim Wade